PTsolvers/JustRelax.jl/docs/src/man/backend.md

 # Selecting the backend

-JustRelax supports three backends: the default CPU backend, and two GPU backends for Nvidia and AMD GPUs.
+`JustRelax.jl` supports three backends: the default CPU backend, and two GPU backends for Nvidia and AMD GPUs.
 The default CPU backend is selected upon loading JustRelax:

 ```julia
 using JustRelax